swe-ta-gup-ta/Hospital/Readme.md

 # backend

-for the hospital managemnet system providing all the g=facilities to the user online without visiting the hospital
+for the hospital managemnet system providing all the facilities to the user online without visiting the hospital